Apples Equals Cyanide Equals Light

 Humans move all the time in this new era, running everywhere, making machines that can move even faster, hurrying to their deaths.
 Sometimes Ryuk wishes they'd stop.
 After awhile the constant buzz of activity becomes a drone, everything washes out and becomes dull and grey again.

 Shinigami bodies are tough, desiccated – Midora perhaps the exception, heavy and fleshy, or Nu, a constant shiver of blinking eyes – and like the realm they inhabit they rarely change.
-Before shinigami become truly shinigami, though, they change every now and then, seeking something they can't grasp any more, dressing themselves in skulls and bones and chains, feathers and torn cloth – memories of action with the motive excised.
+A new shinigami will, seeking something they can't grasp any more, dressing themselves in skulls and bones and chains, feathers and torn cloth – memories of action with the motive excised.
+Once they've settled their look, though, they don't change again.

 Ryuk's newest accessory is his earring, forty years old, designed and made by a puzzled and unhappy woman named Mei Ling, who couldn't understand the language that named her.
 She wrote three names in Ryuk's notebook: her father, her boss, and her unfaithful lover.
 The other earring was in her hand when she walked out into New York's busy traffic.